huggingface/datasets/docs/source/dataset_streaming.rst

     >>> print(next(iter(dataset)))
     {'text': 'Mtendere Village was inspired by the vision of Chief Napoleon Dzombe, which he shared with John Blanchard during his first visit to Malawi.
 Chief Napoleon conveyed the desperate need for a program to intervene and care for the orphans and vulnerable children (OVC) in Malawi, and John committed to help...

 Even though the dataset is 1.2 terabytes of data, you can start using it right away.
-Under the hood, it downloads only the first examples of the dataset
+Under the hood, it downloaded only the first examples of the dataset

 .. note::

-    The dataset that is returned in a :class:`datasets.IterableDataset`, not the classic map-style :class:`datasets.Dataset`.
+    The dataset that is returned is a :class:`datasets.IterableDataset`, not the classic map-style :class:`datasets.Dataset`.
 To get examples from an iterable dataset, you have to iterate over it using a for loop for example.
 To get the very last example of the dataset, you first have to iterate on all the previous examples.
-    Therefore iterable datasets are mostly useful for iterative jobs like training a transformer model, but not for jobs that require random access of examples.
+    Therefore iterable datasets are mostly useful for iterative jobs like training a model, but not for jobs that require random access of examples.

 Shuffling the dataset: ``shuffle``